 Now observed around the world every March 8, the roots of the day that recognizes women’s achievements and issues lie in an early 20th century American labor struggle.
 In 1908, the International Ladies Garment Workers Union went on strike to protest poor working conditions and low pay.
 The following year, on Feb.
 28, 1909, the first "National Woman's Day" was designated in their honor by the Socialist Party of America.

-(There'll be another strike of sorts this year, as organizers of January's Women's March are following up on that massive outpouring by staging a nationwide "Day Without A Woman" protest on Wednesday).
+(There was another strike of sorts last year, as organizers of the initial Women's March in January 2017 followed up on that massive outpouring by staging a nationwide "Day Without A Woman" protest on March 8.

 The concept spread overseas in 1910 when an International Women's Conference was held in Denmark as part of a meeting of the Second International, an organization of socialist and labor parties.
 An annual International Woman's Day (IWD) was proposed as way to promote equal rights for women, including the right to vote.
 Over a million people in Europe took part in the first such event on March 19, 1911 (In 1913, "following discussions," the permanent date was set at March 8, according to the official International Women's Day web site).